joinpursuit/ac3.1-unit-3-final/README.md

 Be sure to attempt every part of the exam.
 We will be giving partial credit, but we cannot even give partial credit if you leave things blank.

 # Setup
-- Fork the main repo
+- Fork the main repo (https://github.com/C4Q/ac3.1-unit-3-final)
 - Clone your forked repo
 - `npm install`
 - `npm install redux`
+- run `npm start` to start your app
 - You are not required to use 'react-redux'.
 In other words, you are not required to use 'Provider' and 'connect' (however, you are welcome to use them if you think it would help you).

-If you are using Redux without 'react-redux', replace the `ReactDOM.render` function with the following:
+If you are not using 'react-redux', replace the `ReactDOM.render` function with the following:

 ```js
 const render = () => ReactDOM.render(